cyber-rachel/fc-barcelona-performance-analytics/README.md

-FC Barcelona Performance Analytics Dashboard
+FC Barcelona Performance Analytics

-An Excel-based football analytics project analyzing FC Barcelona match performance across the 2020–2025 period.
-The project transforms match-level data into an interactive dashboard for exploring match results, goals, possession, home and away performance, competition-level trends, and other match factors.
+An Excel-based football analytics project analysing FC Barcelona match performance across the 2020–2025 period.

+The project transforms match-level data into an interactive dashboard covering results, goals, possession, home and away performance, competition performance, trends, and selected match factors.

 Dashboard Preview
+## Dashboard Preview

 ![FC Barcelona Performance Dashboard](dashboard.png)

-The dashboard is designed as the main analytical output of the project, combining KPIs, PivotTables, PivotCharts, and interactive slicers into a single performance-reporting interface.

-Note: Some dashboard figures are currently being validated and will be updated before the final portfolio version is published.
+Interactive Excel dashboard developed from the match-level dataset.

-## Project Overview
+Project Overview

-This project uses Microsoft Excel to transform FC Barcelona match data into an interactive football performance dashboard.
+This project was built in Microsoft Excel to demonstrate how football match data can be transformed into a structured analytical report and interactive dashboard.

-The analysis combines:
+The workbook combines:

-Match-level football data
+Data preparation

 KPI calculations